 Music of the Twentieth Century: A Study of Its Elements and Structure By Ton de Leeuw

 Ton de Leeuw is a famous Dutch composer and pedagogue.
-He was a student of Olivier Messiaen and his music is a profound synthesis of eastern and western music.
+He was a student of Olivier Messiaen and his music is a profound synthesis of Eastern and Western music.
 His book on music composition is a wealth of compositional techniques throughout modern music history.
 For any composer seeking more depth and advanced composition techniques, this book comes highly recommended.

 How to Read Music: For Beginners by Nicolas Carter